How It Works¶

 TracingProxy wraps the adapter.
 The service layer calls traced_repo.get(entity_id) — it has no idea a span is being created.

-repo = PostgresRepository(settings)
+repo = PostgresRepository()

 traced_repo = TracingProxy(repo, prefix="repository.item")